 In 2008 she discovered the Camino and embarked on her first Camino in 2009 walking the Camino Frances from St Jean Pied de Port to Santiago Compostela.
 She was captivated by the unique experience of walking the Camino and knew that she would walk again.
 On her return she encouraged others to walk it, assisting them with their planning.

 In 2012 she returned to Europe, walking the Camino Portuguese from Lisbon via Fatima to Santiago.
 After reaching Santiago she continued on the Camino Ingles from El Ferrol to Santiago and then continued walking to Finisterre and Muxia.
 The generosity, goodwill and kindness of people on the Camino motivated her to attend the Hospitaleros Voluntarios course presented by Sylvia in March 2016.
 She served for two weeks as hospitalero in the Albergue San Anton on the Meseta in June 2016.
 A week later she joined Sylvia’s group and walked the Via Francigena to Rome.
-She led a group on the Camino Frances in 2017.
+She led a group on the Camino Frances in 2017 and on the Via Francigena to Rome and the VF Swiss and Italian Alps in 2024 .

 She has gained valuable experience organising, co-ordinating and leading groups on hikes, tours and adventure training.
 She works in the Wedding and Events industry and is fortunate to have the freedom to plan her work around walking and serving on the Camino.
-Dojema is looking forward to sharing the Via Francigena in the Swiss and Italian Alps with you in June.
+Dojema is looking forward to sharing the Camino Ingles and Fisterre walks with you in 2025.

 Brigitte Kaese